tpoisot/ms_pop_networks/ms_pop.md

 structure and dynamics of communities [@bolnick_why_2011].
 This notion is yet, however, to percolate the literature on network structure.

-There are, however, several examples of trait value shifts resulting in extreme interaction tunrover.
+There are several examples of intraspecific trait variation resulting in extreme interaction tunrover.
 A particularly spectacular example is described by
 @ohba_field_2011: a giant waterbug is able to get hold of, and eventually consume, juveniles from a turtle species.
 This interaction can most likely exist only during a limited time of the "prey" life-span.
-Similarly, predation role reversal is mostly contingent upon the traits of the individuals being in different configurations. @choh_predator-prey_2012 demonstrated through behavioral assays that preys which evaded predation when young, were more likely to predate juvenile predators, than the "naive" individuals.
-These two examples share a common feature: in interactions strongly regulated by matching trait values, the functional role of an individual is an emergent property of its traits values, taken in combination with  the traits values of other individuals, rather than a species characteristic.
+Similarly, predation reversal is mostly contingent upon the traits of the individuals being in different configurations. @choh_predator-prey_2012 demonstrated through behavioral assays that preys which evaded predation when young, were more likely to predate juvenile predators, than the "naive" individuals.
+These two examples share a common feature: for interactions strongly regulated by trait-matching, the functional role of an individual is an emergent property of its traits, taken in combination with the traitsof other individuals, rather than a species characteristic.
+% DG: I get your point and I think it is a fundamental one.
+But the wording should be simplified to make it more straightforward.
+% DG: the first example is a bit problematic because it is only driven by stage structure, I was expecting a trait-variation based on genotypic variability.
+But I was wrong, both are important to interaction turnover.
+Which leads to an interesting point of discussion you should emphasize: both phenotypic and genotypic variability are responsible for interaction turnover.
+Examples for each of them should be provided.
+You can even add behavioural/cultural variability.
+It is common to see mammal predators to develop specialization on certain types of preys after they found a particular technique of hunting.
+Could find examples for that.

 @kuwae_variable_2012 showed that local differences in bird morphology led to them not consistently interacting with bacterial biofilm in an intertidal food